Devendra616/DSA/6.graph/readme.md

 2. [Breadth First Search](./2.bfs.js) : Find breadth first search traversal of graph.
 3. [Has Direct Path between](./3.hasDirectPath.js.js) : Check if there is direct path between start and end nodes of a graph.
 4. [Create undirected graph](./4.undirectedGraph.js) : Edges of undirected graph is provided, create adjacency list of the graph and apply methods like hasPath, bfs, dfs etc.
+5. [Connected Island](./5.connectedIslandCount.js) : Count no.of connected graphs.
+6. [Biggest Island](./6.biggestIsland.js) : Find the size of biggest connected graph.